 7 Affordable Prefab Homes and Other Alternative, Inexpensive Home Options

 With intelligent use of materials and design, there are new affordable alternatives to the cost-intensive and complicated construction of conventional houses.
-Take a look at the projects below that offer clever solutions for adorable living.
+Take a look at the projects below that offer clever solutions for affordable living.

 Happy Cheap House Near Stockholm

 Happy Cheap house by Tommy Carlsson is a prototype for low-cost prefab homes that curiously resembles a cube with some of its corners cut off.
 Its angular surfaces are clad in corrugated-iron.

 Spanish firm Alventosa Morell Arquitectes designed Casa GG with three directives from their clients to consider: budget, deadlines, and an energy-efficient construction.
 They ended up creating a prefabricated wooden modular structure that could be delivered to the site and would adapt to the land.
 The result includes six timber modules that fit in seamlessly with the site, framing the resident trees.
 The inexpensive modular house was built over a period of just four months and resulted in an energy-efficient Passivhaus, a type of building that can be heated using minimal energy.